 You could do a Modern Apprenticeship in Hospitality (Supervision and Leadership) at SCQF Level 7.

-You can enter with an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 90-10) in hospitality management or operations.
+You could enter with an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in hospitality management or operations.
 Entry requirements for a degree course are usually 4-5 Highers and for an HND 1-2 Highers.

 You should be reasonably fit and not allergic to dust or cleaning products.